Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 You may also be interested in

-- My Aiven blog post [Get things done with the Aiven CLI](https://aiven.io/blog/aiven-cmdline)
+- The Aiven blog post [Get things done with the Aiven CLI](https://aiven.io/blog/aiven-cmdline)
 - The Aiven github repository [Python Jupyter Notebooks for Apache Kafka®](https://github.com/aiven/python-notebooks-for-apache-kafka)